Guide

 Three things shifted the buying decision since the last version of this article.

 Agents moved from demo to GA.
-Juicebox shipped autonomous sourcing and outreach agents at a flat $300/month in 2024.
+Juicebox shipped autonomous sourcing and outreach agents in 2024; they now run $199 per agent per month on top of a $139 to $199 seat.
 Tezi Max launched for general availability in March 2025 and raised a seed round against the pitch of replacing the sourcer-to-interview-scheduler workflow entirely. hireEZ added agentic AI to its sourcing suite in mid-2025.
 Mercor, the on-demand contractor marketplace with AI-matched staffing, reportedly raised at a $10B valuation in October 2025.
 If you bought a "recruiting AI" in 2024 you bought a tool.
 In 2026 you can buy a worker.

 Consolidation cleared out half the list.
 Workday acquired Paradox in October 2025 and HiredScore in 2024.
 SAP acquired SmartRecruiters.
 ServiceNow acquired Moveworks.
 Harver absorbed Pymetrics back in 2022 and buried the standalone product.
 Most of the "top 15" lists still floating around Google name products that are now features inside enterprise HCM platforms, not buyable standalone tools.